Sebastiaan40/cyclops_paper/paper/draft.md

 # Introduction

+Adjust this to focus on cardiac modelers how use phasemapping.

 Consider the following clinical case:
 A patient suffers from atrial fibrillation and pulmonary vein isolation (PVI) is performed.
 After PVI, the fibrillation converts to atrial tachycardia